rec/safer/README.rst

 to, but which is only written to the original stream if the context finishes without raising an exception.

-Because the actual writing happens when the context exits, it's possible to block indefinitely if the underlying socket, stream or callable does.
+Because the actual writing happens at the end, it's possible to block indefinitely when the context exits if the underlying socket, stream or callable does!

 ARGUMENTS
   stream:
     A file stream, a socket, or a callable that will receive data.
     If stream is None, output is written to stdout
-    If stream is a string, this file is opened for writing.
+    If stream is a string or Path, the file with that name is opened for writing.

   is_binary:
     Is ``stream`` a binary stream?